RockefellerArchiveCenter/rac_aspace/README.md

 To do this:

-  1. Fork rac_ascpace GitHub repo
+  1. Fork the rac_ascpace GitHub repo
   2. Clone the fork locally
-  3. Install a local copy into a virtualenv
+  3. Install requirements in `requirements.txt` (we recommend using [virtual](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to keep your dependencies isolated)
   4. Create a new branch, named after the issue number your work corresponds to
   5. Make changes and push your branch